Awards and Scholarships

-- Robert Lucas Scholarship: Awarded to incoming freshman from Starke County, Indianna, with high academic ability and/or financial need, or if no such applicant, an established MSU undergraduate may be selected.
+- Robert Lucas Scholarship: Awarded to students with an interest in Extension.
 The recipient is chosen by a faculty committee.

-- Roy A. and Amelia M. Greenia Endowed Scholarship: Awarded to one or more undergraduate students majoring in Plant, Soil and Microbial Sciences, with a preference given to undergraduate students in the Agronomic Sciences curriculum.
+- Roy A. and Amelia M. Greenia Endowed Scholarship: Awarded to one or more undergraduate students majoring in Plant, Soil and Microbial Sciences, with a preference given to undergraduate students interested in the seed industry.

 Michigan State University